 But why are microplastics a problem?
 Let’s see some of its negative effects:

-- Microplastics can be ingested by all kinds of organisms.
-If this happens, they can block their gastrointestinal tract or trick them into thinking they don’t need to eat, leading to starvation (and, in turn, to a loss of biodiversity and a disruption of food chains).
+- All kinds of organisms can ingest microplastics.
+If this happens, they can block their gastrointestinal tract.
+Or they trick them into thinking they don’t need to eat, leading to starvation.
+And that leads to a loss of biodiversity and a disruption of food chains.

 - Many toxic chemicals can adhere to the surface of plastic and, if ingested, contaminated microplastics could expose organisms to high concentrations of toxins.